Use of IT and email communications policy

 • Accessing, reading, copying, changing, disclosing, or deleting another user’s messages, files or software without permission of the owner

-4. Deleting Electronic Communications
+4. Deleting electronic communications

 Users of the Computer System should be aware that Electronic Communications are not necessarily erased from the Computer System when the user “deletes” the file or message.
 Deleting an Electronic Communication causes the Computer System to “forget” where the message or file is stored on the Computer System.
 In addition, Electronic Communication may continue to be stored on a backup copy long after it is “deleted” by the user.
 As a result, deleted messages can often be retrieved or recovered after they have been deleted.